mspiegel/mspiegel.github.com/index.md

 the triangulations of a polygon.
 Their generating function `F` satisfies `F(t) = 1 + t·F(t)^2`, the algebraic form of that single splitting rule.

-Rota-Baxter words are not Catalan objects — their counts, `1, 2, 5, 16, 55,
-202`, follow the Catalan numbers for three terms and then diverge, 16 against 14 — but they turn out to be Catalan objects in disguise.
+A157418 is not a Catalan sequence — it follows the Catalan numbers for three terms and then diverges, 16 against 14 — but its strings turn out to be Catalan objects in disguise.
 Guo and Sit showed as much for the count of *all* Rota-Baxter words, whose generating function they wrote as `(1 + t)·F(t + t^2)`, while leaving the associate case in raw algebraic form.
 Writing `B(t) = F(t + t^2)`, the generating function of A157418 is `t·B(t)·(1 + t·B(t))`, which is equivalent to the algebraic generating function already recorded in the entry.
 Substituting `t + t^2` for `t` leaves the recursive splitting structure untouched and only changes